AwesomenessXP/clarifying-react-agent/README.md

 ### ☐ TODO

 - ☐ Create compile() and validate the structure of the directed graph
+- ☐ Wrap tools in ToolNode and add to_node obj to Message class for sending tool messages
 - ☐ Test failure / retries
+- ☐ Begin integrating OpenAI API for agent

 ## Usage